OHDSI/StudyProtocolSandbox/SkeletonPredictionStudy/readme.md

 # Add the database containing the OMOP CDM data
 cdmDatabaseSchema <- 'cdm database schema'
+# Add a sharebale name for the database containing the OMOP CDM data
+cdmDatabaseName <- 'a friendly shareable  name for your database'
 # Add a database with read/write access as this is where the cohorts will be generated
 cohortDatabaseSchema <- 'work database schema'